 Wah and Filter Pedals

-Wah and filter pedals add expressive sweeps and unique tone-shaping possibilities to your playing, making your guitar stand out in any mix.
-Let’s take a look at what these dynamic pedals do and explore why you might want to add them to your rig.
+Wah and filter pedals add expressive sweeps and unusual tone-shaping to your playing.
+Let’s look at what they do and why you might want one on your rig.

 Wah Pedals

-I like to use a wah pedal to highlight key parts in my solos and to try and add rhythmic interest to my rhythm playing – especially if I’m playing a funky-type rhythm.
+I use a wah to highlight key moments in a solo, or to add rhythmic interest to a funky rhythm part.

 Filter Pedals

-If you don’t like a pedal, sell it and buy one you do like – don’t become a pedal hoarder.
-Unless, of course, that’s your thing.
+If you don’t like a pedal, sell it and buy one you do.
+Don’t become a pedal hoarder.
+Unless, of course, that’s the hobby.
+No judgement.
+I have a few drawers full.